MihBat/F10-Weather-prediction/README.md

 # F10: Temperature and humidity prediction for three locations of North America
 # Group 6
 - Mihhail Batura

+**Guide**
+- All actual parts of work placed in "Notebooks".
+There are two data preparation notebooks and four analysis notebooks (see first "RF_temperature_prediction.ipynb" with descriptions)

 **Background**
 - Some businesses in southern Canada experience financial losses due to inaccurate winter weather forecasts.
 Current forecast accuracy is approximately 75% for humidity and 80% for temperature.
 These errors directly affect energy costs during the heating season, because in coastal areas temperatures can vary from –5°C to 10°C. Warehouses must maintain stable temperature and humidity levels to protect stored goods, making better forecasts essential.
 The goal is to develop a more accurate model that can reduce winter losses by approximately 10–15%.